gersteinj/robots-in-heels/about.md

 title: About
 permalink: /about/
 ---

-I'm a technology teacher at Union County Magnet High School, a STEM-focused magnet school drawing from every town in Union County, NJ.
-My current courses focus on programming, robotics, electric vehicles, 3D design and modeling, and digital fabrication.
+I’m a technology teacher at Union County Magnet High School, a STEM-focused magnet high school with Union County Vocational Technical Schools.
+My current courses are Intro to Programming, Advanced Manufacturing, Robotics, and Electric Vehicles.

-In addition to teaching my classes, I run the school's makerspace and am a faculty advisor for our district's robotics team, [FRC Team 1257](http://team1257.org).
+I also work with the district’s FIRST Robotics Competition Team, Parallel Universe, TSA, and the makerspace.

-Outside of work, I keep busy with projects such as Power Racing.
+Beyond my classes, I'm interesting in bringing CTE and Maker Education together.
+I enjoy making things, whether it's a heavily modded [power wheels car](http://powerracingseries.org), code that generates [images for magnetic poetry](http://gersteinj.github.io/text_to_images/), or painting wargaming miniatures.
+I support and work towards inclusion of people traditional underserved by STEM fields.

 To address the ongoing confusion, I am not [Jackie Gerstein, Ed.D](https://usergeneratededucation.wordpress.com/).